kwarunek/aiounittest/README.rst

 Info
 ====

-This is a helper library to ease of your pain (and boilerplate), when writing a test of the asynchronous code (:code:`asyncio`).
+The `aiounittest` is a helper library to ease of your pain (and boilerplate), when writing a test of the asynchronous code (:code:`asyncio`).
 You can test:

 * synchronous code (same as the :code:`unittest.TestCase`)
 * asynchronous code, it supports syntax with :code:`async`/:code:`await` (Python 3.5+) and :code:`asyncio.coroutine`/:code:`yield from` (Python 3.4)

 Installation
 ============